Water System Upgrades & Metering Project

 Trainor Mechanical, the contractor that performed the watermain upgrade portion of this project, has completed the paving and much of the rehabilitation work.
 Hydroseeding will occur as soon as the weather allows; the seed will not take in hot temperatures.
 Trainor is scheduled to return at the end of August to install the generators at both the lake pump station and water treatment plant.

-For general information on water meters click HERE.
+For general information on water meters, including detecting leaks, click HERE.

 Universal Metering Project Timeline

 The expected Universal Metering Project timeline is outlined below.
 This timeline is subject to change dependent on many project variables: